Get

 What Are the Signs of Tick Paralysis in Dogs?

 Unfortunately, some dogs will pass away from tick paralysis.
-This is due in combination from the toxin spreading to multiple organs, in addition to hypoxia and hypoventilation.
-In other words, your dog is unable to breathe appropriately, so that they are not circulating appropriate amounts of oxygen to all of their organs and cells.
+This is due to the toxin spreading to multiple organs, in addition to hypoxia and hypoventilation.
+In other words, your dog is unable to breathe appropriately, so they are not circulating appropriate amounts of oxygen to all of their organs and cells.

 When these signs begin, a thorough search over your dog for the presence of a tick still attached is needed.
 If you are unable to find any ticks still attached, oftentimes you will find the remnants of a tick bite.
 This is a small, circular, and sometimes crusted red crater in the skin, typically about the size of a fingertip.
 There should be no hair loss and/or itching associated with a tick bite.